Microbiology Outreach Prize

 - Enthusing students (at primary and secondary school level) about microbiology.

 - Engaging an audience in discussion of the impact of microbiology on society.

 - Exploring the social and ethical aspects related to an aspect of microbiology research.

 Nominations for the Microbiology Outreach Prize are reviewed by the Prize Award Panel, which is chaired by the General Secretary.
 The panel considers the nominations against the following criteria.
-All nominators are then notified of the outcome and the successful nominee is invited to present at the AGM and Society Showcase.
+All nominators are then notified of the outcome and the successful nominee is invited to present at the AGM and Society Showcase or other relevant event.

 Criteria for consideration of nominations